jjfcode/Bills_tracker/README.md

 3. Add your first bill with option 1 (includes contact information)
 4. Explore bill templates with option 9 for quick bill creation
 5. Try CSV import/export with option 10 for bulk operations
+6. **Try data compression with option 13 for storage savings**
-6. Access help system with option 11 for detailed guidance
+7. Access help system with option 14 for detailed guidance
-7. Check due bills with option 5 to see the enhanced menu system
+8. Check due bills with option 5 to see the enhanced menu system

 **Existing Users Upgrading:**
 1. Your data will be automatically migrated to include new features